ablahum/other-portfolio/content/featured/BumiKahuripan/index.md

   - PostgreSQL
 ---

-A minimal web-based Point of Sales dashboard application built to help manage lodgings.
+A web-based Point of Sales dashboard designed with a simple yet functional interface, this system has successfully improved the operational efficiency and financial transparency of the lodging business.